jordan-breton/it-journey-sources/docs/terms-and-conditions.md

 - The processing meets a legal obligation;
 - The processing is explained by a necessity linked to the safeguard of the vital interests of the person concerned or of another natural person;
 - The processing can be explained by a necessity linked to the performance of a task in the public interest or which comes under the exercise of public authority;
-- The processing and collection of personal data is necessary for the purposes of the legitimate and private interests pursued by the controller or by a third party.
+- The processing and collection of personal data are necessary for the purposes of the legitimate and private interests pursued by the controller or by a third party.

-The IT Journey site **do not collect any data**.
+The IT Journey site **does not collect any data**.

 ### 2. HOSTING OF DATA